 Literature and Culture of Modern France 1 (FR1022) or Literature and Culture of Modern France 2 (FR1522)

 Linear Algebra (MA2506)

 Advanced Introductory French Language 1 (FR2012) and Advanced Introductory French Language 2 (FR2512) or Advanced French Language 1 (FR2002) and Advanced French Language 2 (FR2502)

-Selec a further 30 credit points from courses of choice agreed with Adviser of Studies.
+Selec a further 30 credit points from courses of choice (MA2505 is strongly recommended).

 Level 3 French Language 5 (FR3003)